jfvilas/kubelog/docs/README.md

 3. When the user clicks on KUBELOG the frontend plugin sends a request to the backend plugin asking for logging information on several Kubernetes clusters.
 4. The backend plugin sends requests to the Kwirth instances that are running on all the clusters added to Backstage.
 These requests ask for the following: *'Tell me all the pods that are labeled with the kubernetes-id label and do correspond with the entity I'm looking for'*.
 In response to this query, each Kwirth instance answers with a list of pods and the namespaces where they are running.
 5. The backend plugin check the permissions of the connected user and prunes the pods list removing the ones that the user has not access to.
-6. With the final pod list, the backend plugin sends requests to the Kwirth instances on the clusters asking for an API Key specific for viewing the pod logs.
+6. With the final pod list, the backend plugin sends requests to the Kwirth instances on the clusters asking for API Keys specific for viewing and/or restarting pods.
-7. With all this information, the backend builds a unique response containing all the pods the user have access to, and the API keys needed to access those logs.
+7. With all this information, the backend builds a unique response containing all the pods the user have access to, and all the API keys needed to access (wherever it be log-viewing or pod-restarting) those logs.

 If everyting is correctly configured and tagged, the user should see a list of clusters.
 When selecting a cluster, the user should see a list of namespaces where the entity is running.

 ## Installation
 1. Install corresponding Backstage backend plugin [more information here](https://www.npmjs.com/package/@jfvilas/plugin-kubelog-backend).